Aakristgoyal/StayHaven_HotelBooking_Accomodation_Platform/StayHaven-main/README.md

 # 🏡 StayHaven

-StayHaven is a modern **Hotel booking accomodation platform** for booking vacation rentals, short-term stays, and unique accommodations worldwide.
+StayHaven is a modern **eCommerce platform** for booking vacation rentals, short-term stays, and unique accommodations worldwide.
 Built with the **MERN stack** technologies, this full-stack project enables users to explore, list, and book properties seamlessly with a user-friendly interface.

 ---